PDR team covers record ground on River Road project

 Over five days, the team prevented 9,656 tons of existing asphalt from being disposed at landfills and 450 truckloads from damaging the surrounding roadways and highways.

-By using the CIR method, Graniterock was also able to significantly improve ride ability and decrease the amount of time needed to reconstruct the roadway compared to conventional methods.
+By using the PDR method, Graniterock was also able to significantly improve ride ability and decrease the amount of time needed to reconstruct the roadway compared to conventional methods.

 On top of the recycling portion of the project, Graniterock crews placed 7,500 tons of Graniterock HMA on the overlay.